David Smick: Career

 David Smick has written op-ed pieces for The New York Times, The Wall Street Journal, The Washington Post, and USA Today.
 He has appeared as a commentator on a variety of news outlets including CNN, CNBC, The Charlie Rose Show, Bloomberg News, Fox Business, and Morning Joe.

 In 2020 (with help from Academy Award-winning director Barry Levinson who served as executive producer), Smick wrote and directed Stars and Strife, a full-length documentary that predicted a coming tidal wave of political, social, and economic division in America and throughout the industrialized world.
 Tom Friedman of the New York Times described the film as ″an incredible work.″ Stars and Strife was acquired by Lionsgate and premiered on Starz on September 21, 2020.

 Smick's 2024 documentary America's Burning had its world premiere at the 2024 Tribeca Film Festival and was shown nationwide on Regal Cinemas.
-Film was nominated for Cinema for Peace Dove for The Political Film of the Year in 2025.
 The film describes the economic reasons for America′s division including the weakening of the middle class and decline of the American Dream.
 Its bipartisan cast includes James Carville, Leon Panetta, James Baker, Katherine Gehl, Larry Summers, Stan Druckenmiller, Arthur C. Brooks, Rahm Emanuel, Ken Langone, Ian Bremmer, Hawk Newsome of Black Lives Matter of Greater New York, and many others.
 The film is executive produced by Academy Award-winners Michael Douglas and Barry Levinson, and narrated by Michael Douglas.
 David Ignatius of the Washington Post called the film ″incredibly powerful.″ Whoopi Goldberg on The View (talk show) labeled the film ″imperative.″ In 2025, Smick executive-produced the documentary Bucks County, USA, directed by Levinson.
 The film premiered at the 2025 Sundance Film Festival.

 Smick′s first bestseller, The World Is Curved (2008), has been published in 32 languages and was described by David Brooks of The New York Times as "astonishingly prescient."
 The book discussed the financial perils of globalization and questioned whether the Wall Street banks were in full understanding of the values of the assets on their balance sheets.
 The book arrived during the 2008 financial crisis.
 President Bill Clinton called it "one of the three best books on the financial crisis."
 Smick's second bestseller, The Great Equalizer: How Main Street Capitalism Can Create an Economy for Everyone, argues that a ruthless corporate elite with deep political connections is rigging American capitalism, making it less dynamic and fair, producing a dangerous decline in social mobility and the loss of the American Dream.